quercia-dev/birdclef2025/README.md

 - Analyzed the distribution of ratings, finding most clips rated above 3.5
 - Identified that filtering out low-rated samples would affect only 0.19% of the data
-- Found two species (Jaguar '41970' and Spotted Foam-nest Frog '126247') that would be lost if strictly filtering by rating
+- Found two species (Jaguar '41970' and Spotted Foam-nest Frog '126247') that would be lost if strictly filtered by rating
 - Implemented a preservation strategy by retaining the top 5 highest-rated examples of these at-risk species

 This approach ensured we maintained representation across all 206 taxonomy labels while improving overall data quality.

 ## YAMNet Audio Classification

-Since rating-based filtering only affected a small portion of our dataset, and to better navigate the variety of nature of the spliced audio clips, we identified Google's Yamnet pre-trained model for audio classification, which identifies the main category of sound amount a comprehensive list of 521 event classes.
+Since rating-based filtering only affected a small portion of our dataset, and since we wanted to better navigate the variety of nature of the spliced audio clips, we identified Google's Yamnet pre-trained model for audio classification.
+It identifies the main category of sound in a clip out of a comprehensive list of 521 event classes.
+We set up the YAMNet filtering with the following steps:

 - Split all recordings into standardized 5-second segments
 - Used YAMNet to classify each segment with semantic labels (e.g., "Animal", "Bird", "Silence")
-- Created a curated list of 27 relevant audio classes to keep, including "Animal", "Wild animals", "Bird vocalization", "Frog", etc.
+- Created a curated list of 27 relevant audio classes to keep, including "Animal", "Wild animals", "Bird vocalization", "Frog", etc. (preserving data quality)
-- Removed segments classified as silence or containing irrelevant sounds
+- Created a secondary list of audio classes to remove: "Silence", "Noise", "Vehicle" (preserving data quantity)
 - Verified that this filtering preserved representation across species

-This two-stage approach allowed us to significantly improve data quality while maintaining the label diversity.
+This two-stage approach allowed us to improve the quality of our data while maintaining the label diversity.
 The filtered dataset provides cleaner, more relevant audio segments for model training, which should improve classification performance.
 The standardized 5-second segments also better match our target application, where we'll analyze soundscapes using similar-length segments.

 ![](img/primary_yamnet_filtering.png)